Subramaniapuram: Development

-It was during the initial phases of Ameer's Paruthiveeran (2007) that Sasikumar began his groundwork for Subramaniapuram and left the production to focus on his film.
-Sasikumar started collecting old photos, banners and boards of shops to imitate the style of writing from that period and also searched the Internet extensively for photographs of the 1980s.
+The idea to make a period film occurred to Sasikumar when he was assisting Ameer on Raam (2005).
+During the initial phases of Ameer's Paruthiveeran (2007), Sasikumar began groundwork for his directorial debut that would later become Subramaniapuram and left Paruthiveeran to focus on his film.
+Sasikumar started collecting old photographs, banners and boards of shops to imitate the style of writing from that period and also searched the Internet extensively for photographs of the 1980s.
 He especially researched photographs of wedding processions along the streets for a clear picture of how the roads looked and the kind of vehicles in use.
 The team relied on this visual information to construct the sets for the film.
+The film was initially expected to be produced by Ameer, but he did not remain; it was instead produced by Sasikumar himself via Company Productions, photographed by S. R. Kathir and edited by Raja Mohammad.